QuentinRa/blog.quentinra.dev/proj/design-patterns/creation/builder.md

 }
 ```

-A page of our website will most likely have the same footer/header so
-be can create a class ``AbstractPage``.
+A page of our website will most likely have the same footer/header, so we can create a class ``AbstractPage``.

 ```java
 // a page of our website